+A snapshot of current caseloads shows the following breakdown by youth status:

+16% pending intake appointments

+3%- pending Juvenile Court action

+19%- Informal Probation or Deferred Entry of Judgement

+2%- foster care placement

+60%- active supervision

+The department continues to see low numbers of probation youth entering or requiring out-of-home placements, and active supervision cases account for the majority of youth served by probation.

-A snapshot of current caseloads shows the following breakdown by service component: 18% pending intake, 9% pending Juvenile Court, 4% Informal Probation/Deferred Entry of Judgement, 2% in foster care placement, and 67% on active supervision.
-Youth receiving active supervision primarily reside in the town of Sonora which is the County seat and has the majority of social services located within.
+Youth receiving active supervision primarily reside within the town of Sonora which is the County seat and has the majority of rehabilitative services offered to youth.

-In calendar year 2022, the most common referrals from law enforcement were for battery, including battery of peers, family members and school personnel.
+In calendar year 2023, the most common referrals from law enforcement continue to be for battery, including battery of peers, family members and school personnel.
 Other common referrals were for resisting arrest, criminal threats, theft, and vandalism.
 Referrals associated with violations of the Health and Safety Code related to possession of illicit substances, and/or being under the influence of illicit substances continue to be a challenge.
 Frequently abused substances included cannabis, cocaine, (non-prescribed) prescription drugs, alcohol and fentanyl.

-The department continues to see juveniles with adjudications related to sexual offenses.
-While there were only two (2) referrals for sexually related offenses in 2022, the Department continues to partner with a Comprehensive Approaches to Sex Offender Management (CASOM) certified provider who travels to the facility to provide individual treatment sessions to both in-custody and out-of-custody youth.
+While there were no new adjudications for sexual related offenses in 2023, the department continues to actively work with juveniles who have committed those offenses.
+The department continues to partner with a Comprehensive Approaches to Sex Offender Management (CASOM) certified provider who travels to the facility to provide individual treatment sessions to in-custody and out-of-custody youth.